Skip to content

 What the book looked like at day 120.

-All figures measured against the operator’s starting baseline and reconciled with their reporting.
+All figures measured against the operator’s starting baseline and reconciled with their reporting — composite across engagement patterns, not a single-client outcome.

 Metric Result